nadia-polikarpova/gpt-scientist/README.md

 `gpt_scientist` is a lightweight Python library for processing tabular data stored in Google Sheets (or CSV files) using [OpenAI](https://openai.com/) models (like GPT-4o, GPT-4o-mini, etc).

-The library is designed primarily for social science researchers, human rights analysts, and anyone who wants to run AI-based textual analysis over tabular data with just a few lines of Python code.
+The library is designed primarily for **social science researchers** and other users without extensive programming experience who wants to run AI-based textual analysis over tabular data with just a few lines of Python code.

 The library is best used in [Google Colab](https://colab.research.google.com/) for processing Google Sheets.
 However, it can also be used locally with CSV files.

+**Feedback and Collaboration**

+If you use `gpt_scientist` for your project, we would love to hear about it!
+Your feedback helps us improve the library and better support real-world research and activist work.

+Feel free to open an [issue](https://github.com/nadia-polikarpova/gpt-scientist/issues) on GitHub, or reach out by [email](mailto:npolikarpova@ucsd.edu).

 ## Installation